gem/oq-engine/README.md

 The Hazard Modeller's Toolkit is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Please take a minute of your time to read the disclaimer below.

 The main dependencies of this library are the following:
 * csv